-In this study from University of Pennsylvania,psychologists conducted an experiment in an upscale apartment building in which they left out a bowl of the chocolate candies with a small scoop.
+In this study from Pennsylvania State University,psychologists conducted an experiment in an upscale apartment building in which they left out a bowl of the chocolate candies with a small scoop.

 The next day they refilled the bowl with M&M’s, but used a much larger scoop – and when the scoop size was increased, people took 66 percent more M&M’s!